Get a chance to win a Vitamix blender & $250 ⟡ Free shipping over !

 Originally from North and South America, the pumpkin was domesticated in Mexico about 9000 years ago and was used for its medicinal virtues.
-The Algonquian’s Menomini used pumpkin seeds as a diuretic, and later North American settlers would ground the seed, mix it with water, milk and honey to use it to fight intestinal parasites.
+The Algonquian’s Menomini used pumpkin seeds as a diuretic, and later North American settlers would grind the seed and mix it with water, milk and honey to use it to fight intestinal parasites.
 The Cherokees also used pumpkin seeds to help treat bed wetting in children.
 In Central America, pumpkin seeds were used to treat nephritis and urinary tract infections.

-In Mexico, these pepitas are usually toasted and flavored with salt, lime, or chili peppers for light snack.
+In Mexico, pumpkin seeds are usually toasted and flavored with salt, lime, or chili peppers for a light snack.

 Pumpkin seeds can easily be added to muffins, cookies, breads, salads, smoothies, and even cereals.
 To get the most out of pumpkin seeds, eat them raw!

-As pumpkin seeds are fragile, it is best to conserve them in the refrigerator.
+Pumpkin seeds are fragile - it is best to keep them in the refrigerator.